Response Caching in ASP.NET Core

 • Duration(int): Specifies the time, in seconds, for which the response should be cached.
 This sets the max-age directive of the Cache-Control header.

-• Location (ResponseCacheLocation): Determines the location where the response can be cached.
+• Location (ResponseCacheLocation): This setting modifies the Cache-Control header and determines the location where the response can be cached.
 Options include Any, Client, and None.
-This setting modifies the Cache-Control header.

-• NoStore (bool): When set to true, it indicates that the response should not be cached (Cache-Control: no-store).
-This takes precedence over other properties.
+• NoStore (bool): When set to true, this property indicates that the response should not be cached (Cache-Control: no-store).
+It takes precedence over other properties.

 • VaryByHeader (string): Specifies a header name to vary the cached response by (e.g., User-Agent).

-• VaryByQueryKeys(string): Allows varying the response cache by the query string parameters.
+• VaryByQueryKeys(string): This option allows you to vary the response cache based on the query string parameters.
 It’s useful for caching different responses for different query string values.

-• CacheProfileName(string): Refers to a cache profile defined in the application’s configuration, allowing for centralized cache policy settings.
+• CacheProfileName(string): This setting refers to a cache profile defined in the application’s configuration, which allows for centralized cache policy settings.

 Before using the ResponseCacheAttribute, ensure that the response caching middleware is added to the request pipeline in the Program.cs class file.
 We need to add the AddResponseCaching services and UseResponseCaching middleware components to the request processing pipeline.
 So, modify the Program.cs class file as follows: